Metacognitive Self-Reflection Bibliography

 Abstract: “This paper describes how and why I help students learn how to read philosophy.
 I argue that explicit reading instruction should be part of lower level philosophy courses.
 Specifically, students should be given metacognitively informed instruction that explicitly discusses relevant background knowledge.
 In the postscript, I note that student reactions to this type of instruction verify its necessity.
 The appendix contains a “How to Read Philosophy” handout that I use in my classes.”

 Eaton, M. & O’Brien, K. (2004) Creating a Vital Campus in a Climate of Restricted Resources: Role of Student Self-Reflection and Self-Assessment.
 Consortium for Innovative Environments in Learning. https://cielearn.org/creating-a-vital-campus-in-a-climate-of-restricted-resources-role-of-student-self-reflection-and-self-assessment/

 “In learning environments where courses and educational experiences are organized around learning outcomes and ways students learn, rather than solely by the acquisition of disciplinary knowledge (e.g. biology, English literature) and the ways these disciplines are organized, students will not only experience learning differently, but the ways learning is documented must also change to help the learner see his or her progress toward expected outcomes.
 Engaging learners in activities that encourage them to document and assess their own learning is essential since it gives both the learner and the educator insights into how well the learner is learning and how well the learning experiences are contributing to the student’s process and progress toward the learning goals.”
 (Eaton and O’Brien 2004:1)

-Erskine, Dana Lynn.
-2010.
-“Effect of Prompted Reflection and Metacognitive Skill Reflection.”
+Erskine, D.L.
+(2010) “Effect of Prompted Reflection and Metacognitive Skill Reflection.”
 Dissertation.
 Brigham Young University.

-Guskin, Alan E. & Marcy, Mary B. 2003.
-“Dealing with the Future Now: Principles for Creating a Vital Campus in a Climate of Restricted Resources.”
+Guskin, A. E. & Marcy, M. B. (2003) “Dealing with the Future Now: Principles for Creating a Vital Campus in a Climate of Restricted Resources.”
 Change.

 Abstract: “The ongoing reliance on journals for practising and documenting reflection has several benefits; however, a diverse student body, engaging with diverse learning experiences, is likely to benefit from being offered diverse, flexible ways of engaging with reflective practice.
 Informed by student and practitioner reflective data gathered at an Australian university, this conceptual paper accepts the challenge to “disrupt” (deFreitas 2007) the text and “move beyond the diary” (Harvey et al. 2012) to present an argument for the value and role of alternative modes of reflection, spanning arts-based, embodied, mindful and technological approaches.
 Underpinning this advocacy of diverse mediums for reflection are the principles of inclusivity and universal design.”